Meal in a pumpkin

 Notes

 Melissa’s Modifications: Making this recipe Vegetarian/Vegan is easy.
-Replace the ground beef with a meat substitute such as Gardein brand Beefless Grounds, decreases the Calories and Fat as this modification increases Protein and Fiber!
-Chocked full of Vitamin A, C and Iron.
+Replace the ground beef with a meat substitute such as Beyond Meat crumbles, or diced Just Chicken (new from the JUST Eggs company).
+It decreases the calories and fat as this modification increases protein and fiber!
+Chock full of Vitamin A, C and iron too.

-To make this Gluten- Free; Use Brown Rice or Rice of your choice, but do not use Quinoa.
-Quinoa is considered high-risk as it may cross contact in the harvesting process or even grown with Wheat, barley and/or rye, and therefore not recommended for those with Celiac disease.
+To make this Gluten-Free: Use brown rice or a rice of your choice, but do not use quinoa if you’re making this gluten free.
+Quinoa is considered high-risk as it may cross contact in the harvesting process or even grown with wheat, barley and/or rye, and therefore not recommended for those with Celiac disease.

 Number of servings depends on the pumpkins you choose, or you can get small pumpkins and make individual pumpkin meals.